-In connection with this offering, Lazard Group, on behalf of itself, us, and its other affiliates, has entered into Agreements Relating to Retention and Noncompetition and Other Covenants (the "retention agreements") with substantially all of our Financial Advisory managing directors and Asset Management managing directors who are not employed by LAM.
+In connection with this offering, Lazard Group, on behalf of itself, us, and its other affiliates, has entered into Agreements Relating to Retention and Noncompetition and Other Covenants, which we refer to in this prospectus as the "retention agreements," with substantially all of our Financial Advisory managing directors and Asset Management managing directors who are not employed by LAM.
 Asset Management managing directors who are employed by LAM participate in separate equity arrangements at LAM, which contain restrictive covenants.
 The material terms of the retention agreements and the LAM arrangements are described below.
 Those of our managing directors who are employees of our joint venture with Intesa have signed service agreements with our joint venture entity that contain restrictive covenants that are comparable to those in the retention agreements described below.
 They will participate in our equity or results solely through a cash based incentive plan in the joint venture.
-See "-The Retention Agreements" and "-LAM Managing Directors."
+See "-The Retention Agreements in General," "-The Retention Agreements with Named Executive Officers" and "-LAM Managing Directors."